 On top of the hill in the middle of Greenwich Park sits the Royal Observatory and London's only public Planetarium.
 Stand astride the Prime Meridian Line (admission charge applies) with a foot in both the East and West hemispheres, and set your watch as the bright red Time Ball drops at 1pm sharp.

 Greenwich Park is the ideal spot for a picnic, or you can sample homemade sandwiches and hot lunches at the hexagonal Pavilion Tea House.
 The park is also home to deer, a children's playground and a boating pond, so there is plenty to see and do after you've eaten.

 Alternatively, head back to the heart of Greenwich for a delicious, affordable lunch in Royal Teas.
-The menu includes soup of the day, daily specials and a tempting selection of homemade cakes.
+The vegetarian menu includes soup of the day, daily specials and a tempting selection of homemade cakes.